nivShpak/236379-project/README.md

 -t, --threads:   Number of threads to run.
 Defaults to 57, Avoid using powers of 2 to improve performance.
 -r, --max_run_length: Calculate only vectors with max run length <= of the number provided.
                       We assume (but couldn't prove) that the max run length is at 2.
+-c, --calculate: check the 2-indel ball size of the vectors provided (separated in commas).

 Histogram parameters - not recommended for big values of n:
 -e, --export_histogram: flag to export the histogram to a file.
 Defaults to 0 (false).
 The histogram file name is 2indel_histogram_n<vector_length>.csv